 HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

-The Machine covers some tasks that will give you a walkthrough into finally finding the flag and solving the machine.
-This blog will guide you towards solving the tasks one by one and give you little bit more information and hints regarding each question.
+Hey Folks, this is CyberAlp0.
+Back again to a new walkthrough powered by HTB, Tier 1, named “Three”.
+This machine covers some tasks that will give you a walkthrough into finally finding the flag and solving the machine.
+This blog will guide you toward solving the tasks one by one and give you a little bit more information and hints regarding each question.
 These hints will widen your experience and sharpen your mind.

-The Reason the lab is named by “THREE”, is that it covers the s3 Buckets of amazon AWS. s3 bucket is a short for “Simple Storage Service”.
+The reason the lab is named “THREE”, is that it covers the S3 buckets of Amazon AWS. s3 bucket is short for “Simple Storage Service”.
 And, it is a public cloud storage resource available in Amazon Web Services (AWS) platform.

 Remember, Learning a thing about everything is much more important than learning everything about one thing.